jamesphare/nypd_allegations/NYPD.md

 violation of the law), and even “substantiated” allegations lead only to suggestions, which the department is free to ignore.

+For the purpose of this analysis, despite these limitations, I am dealing only with substantiated complaints.
+Such complaints only represent a tiny slice of NYPD misconduct—in 2018 only 73 cases were substantiated out of about 3,000 allegations—but they still reveal striking patterns as to who this misconduct affects.
+Each complaint may contain multiple allegations, but I am treating each substantiated case of misconduct as a separate incident even though they may have happened at the same time.

-Even a quick glance through these records turns up numerous officers who have faced repeated, serious, substantiated misconduct allegations while rising through the ranks.
-But looking at these data from a bird’s eye view also reveals some striking patterns in the complaints against NYPD misconduct.
+Even a quick glance through these records turns up numerous officers who have committed repeated, serious, substantiated misconduct while rising through the ranks.
+But looking at these data from a bird’s eye view also reveals some striking patterns in NYPD misconduct.
+Black people bear the brunt of NYPD misconduct, and in this matter, the race and gender of the individual officer in question does not seem to make any difference.

 Anyone who is familiar with New York City would not expect police misconduct—and thus complaints about police misconduct—to be evenly distributed geographically, and that is the case here.

 ![](NYPD_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

-The most substantiated complaints by far are found in the seventy-fifth precinct in East New York, Brooklyn, the location of a major corruption scandal, but nearby neighborhoods in Brooklyn also see a disproportionate number of complaints, as does the South Bronx.
+The most substantiated complaints by far are found in the Seventy-Fifth Precinct in East New York, Brooklyn, the location of a major corruption scandal, but nearby neighborhoods in Brooklyn also see a disproportionate number of complaints, as does the South Bronx.
 This map seems to show the results of over-policing minoritized communities.